Get insider access

 Compared To Other Headphones

 The Apple AirPods Pro 2 are the next generation of the Apple AirPods Pro Truly Wireless.
-As we've come to expect from Apple, they have the same premium build quality as their other products.
-However, their ANC has been improved to rival competitors also vying for the title of the best noise cancelling earbuds, like the Samsung Galaxy Buds2 Pro True Wireless and the Bose QuietComfort Earbuds II Truly Wireless.
+As we've come to expect from Apple, these earbuds have the same premium build quality as their other products.
+Under the hood, however, their ANC has been improved to rival or even surpass competitors also vying for the title of the best noise cancelling earbuds, like the Jabra Elite 8 Active Gen 2 True Wireless and the Bose QuietComfort Earbuds II Truly Wireless.
 In addition, Apple has updated the chip technology inside their buds from H1 to H2, making it easy to pair your headphones with other iOS devices.
-Their carrying case also has a U1 chip, which allows you to precisely track down your carrying case.
-While they may not be as customizable as other buds out there, like the Sennheiser MOMENTUM True Wireless 3, they offer a robust performance, especially if you don't want to play around with settings.
+Their carrying case also has a U1 chip, allowing you to track the case with the 'Find My' feature.
+While they may not be as customizable as other buds with graphic EQs and presets, like the Nothing Ear Truly Wireless, they offer a solid performance, especially if you don't want to play around with settings.

 Check out our recommendations for the best wireless Bluetooth earbuds and the best wireless earbuds for iPhone.